Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

    - **Why It’s Effective:** Multi-Head Attention enhances the model’s ability to:
      - Focus on critical details, such as unique facial patterns.
      - Capture dependencies between different image regions, improving classification accuracy.
-   - **Example Impact:** Helps differentiate breeds with similar appearances, like the Siberian Husky and Alaskan Malamute.

 3. **Prototype Networks (Reserved for Future Development):**
   - **Definition:** A prototype represents the central feature for a specific breed.
 It is calculated as the average embedding vector for all training samples of that breed.